-Linda Diamond, CORE’s President, shares research and best practices for effective professional learning for K-12 educators.
+Linda Diamond, CORE’s founder and former president, shares research and best practices for effective professional learning for K-12 educators.

 Despite a solid and long body of research, school districts continue to futilely emphasize one-off workshops rather than invest in the ongoing, job-embedded professional learning and coaching necessary to change practice.
 Like Sisyphus, our educators are condemned to participate in the same poor quality professional development over and over with little hope of obtaining sustained support to lead to full implementation.
 The research on professional development for teachers consistently points out the need to provide ongoing, robust support and coaching to transfer knowledge and skills learned in workshops to classroom practice.
 READ MORE